-Moose Weekes is living a dream as a rookie with the Harlem Globetrotters.
+Moose Weekes is living a dream as a Harlem Globetrotter.
 “I can’t think of another job where you can have such a great time doing what you love to do, while putting smiles on people’s faces every day,” says Moose.

-His pregame rituals?
-Listening to some country rap tunes while stretching, drinking some coconut water, and eating bee pollen .
+Among his pregame rituals are listening to some country rap tunes while stretching, drinking some coconut water and eating bee pollen ... you know, typical stuff.
 He will eat anything on a pizza - except onions.

 Get the latest Globetrotter news delivered to your inbox.